openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 - The administrator or service (in the case of Managed OpenShift) installing OpenShift can pass an arbitrary list of user-defined tags to the OpenShift Installer, and everything created by the installer and all other bootstrapped components will apply those tags to all resources created in AWS, for the life of the cluster, and where supported by AWS.
-- User-define tags can be applied at creation time, in an atomic operation.
+- User-defined tags can be applied at creation time, in an atomic operation.
 - User-defined tags can be updated post creation.

 ### Non-Goals